Talamantez/claude-vscode/README.md

 * Ask Claude: Select any text and right click to get instant AI assistance
 * Document Code: Automatically generate documentation for your code
-* Context-Aware: Include context by including text from previous responses.
+* Context-Aware: Include context by including text from previous responses
 * Markdown Output: Responses are formatted in clean, readable Markdown

 ## Quick Start